-- Raise awareness on the societal and environmental impact of food waste and educate consumers regarding the difference between expiry dates and food spoilage.
-More knowledge about food handling (slightly) affects knowledge about food waste prevention. - Empower people to engage in preventive behavior from the planning stage (e.g. writing shopping lists) to the cooking stage (e.g. cooking leftovers, pickling food).
-However, better cooking skills possibly cause even more food waste.
+- Raise awareness on the societal and environmental impact of food waste - Educate consumers regarding the difference between expiry dates and food spoilage - Empower people to engage in preventive behavior from the planning stage (e.g. writing shopping lists) to the cooking stage (e.g. cooking leftovers, pickling food)